darielaguilar/NestJS-online-e-commerce/README.md

 A small online store with his CRUD methods in the controller using typescript/NestJS and hbs for the templating system[Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.

+MVC pattern being Model the entities and services Controller and modules
+And the view using hbs with bootstrap 5
+Template system : hbs
+Using MySQL DB with Typeorm
 ## Installation

 ```bash